micahwagner/My_OS/Notes : resources/README.md

 - [https://www.ryanstan.com/assmToC.html] - helped me understand how to switch from assembly to c
 - [https://docs.oracle.com/cd/E19683-01/817-3677/chapter6-46512/index.html] good source for understanding the ELF standard
 #### technical guides:
-- [http://www.jamesmolloy.co.uk/tutorial_html/] - great source for getting the kernel set up (lib, interrupts, paging, etc...)
+- [http://www.jamesmolloy.co.uk/tutorial_html/] - great source for getting the kernel set up (lib, interrupts, and IRQs).
+There are a few problems with this tutorial (especially when it comes to paging, the heap, multitasking, and switching to usermode), so I suggest looking at how other people set up the kernel.
+- [https://wiki.osdev.org/James_Molloy%27s_Tutorial_Known_Bugs] - this explains what the jamesmolloy tutorial does wrong.
+I highly suggest you read it if you use jamesmolloys tutorial.
+- [https://littleosbook.github.io/] - this is a really good source for the technical details behind a 32 bit x86 kernel.
+This also has a bunch of other links to reference.
 - [http://www.osdever.net/bkerndev/index.php] - great source for the technical details behind a 32 bit x86 kernel.
 #### operating systems to reverse engineer:
 - https://github.com/cfenollosa/os-tutorial